AntonOresten/VectorizedKmers.jl/docs/src/kmer_int_repr.md

 We could theoretically convert any DNA sequence to an integer, but 64-bit unsigned integers limit us to 32-mers.

 Consider the DNA sequence `GATTACA`.
 If we convert it to an integer using the table above, we get $2033010_4 = 10001111000100_2 = 9156_{10}$, so the integer value of `GATTACA` is 9156.
-Since Julia uses 1-based indexing, we would add 1 to this value to get the index of `GATTACA` in the vector.
+Since Julia uses 1-based indexing, we would add 1 to this value to get the index for the value in a vector associated with `GATTACA`.

 Writing a function for this might look like the following: